-There are four laid-out trails in Cardinham Woods, but one of the best to see autumnal colours is the easy-going Lady Vale Walk, which follows the river upstream to Lady Vale Bridge.
-The all ability 2 mile trail takes you through a forested valley where you can see the oak, alder, rowan and willow trees showing off their beautiful, warm colours.
+There are four laid-out autumn walks in Cardinham Woods, but one of the best to see autumnal colours is the easy-going Lady Vale Walk, which follows the river upstream to Lady Vale Bridge.
+The all ability 2-mile trail takes you through a forested valley where you can see the oak, alder, rowan and willow trees showing off their beautiful, warm colours.
 This is also the perfect time to spot deer and birds.

 Explore Cardinham Woods.

 Stay at: Our farm cottages near Liskeard, 20 minutes’ drive away.

 2 The Pipe Walk, Carding Mill Valley, Shropshire